-- 1. Communicate in both oral and written Spanish with near-native fluency. - 2.
-Discuss the diverse cultures associated with Spanish language. - 3.
-Acquire the linguistic skills and disposition in Spanish necessary to engage in conversations in Spanish to provide and obtain information, express feelings and emotions, and exchange opinions on a variety of topics. - 4.
-Read and analyze Spanish language literary works, such as poems, short stories. - 5.
-Identify, analyze and discuss the issues and events that affect the Spanish speaking community. - 6.
-Identify, analyze and discuss the contributions of the Spanish speaking world in the domains of literature, the arts, and science.
+- 1. Communicate in both oral and written Spanish with an advanced medium fluency. - 2.
+Discuss the diverse cultures associated with Spanish language.

+3. Acquire the linguistic skills and disposition in Spanish necessary to engage in conversations in Spanish to provide and obtain information, express feelings, and emotions, and exchange opinions on a variety of topics.

+4. Read and analyze Spanish-language literary works, such as poems, short stories.

+5. Identify, analyze and discuss the issues and events that affect the Spanish speaking community.

+6. Identify, analyze and discuss the contributions of the Spanish-speaking world in the domains of literature, the arts, and science.

-Applicants must meet the General Admissions Requirements of as published in this Catalog.
+Applicants must meet the General Admissions Requirements, as published in this Catalog under the title "Enrollment Services."

-In addition to the General Degree Requirements as published in this Catalog, students pursuing the Bachelor of Arts Degree in Spanish must complete the following courses:
+In addition to the General Degree Requirements as published in this Catalog, students pursuing the Bachelor of Arts Degree in Spanish must complete all required courses with minimum final grades of "C".

-CFLS 303, Pronunciation and Phonetics (3)

-CFLS 304, Spanish Conversation (3)

-CFLS 307 Business Spanish I (3)

-or CFLS 308, Business Spanish II (3)

-CFLS 325, Survey of Peninsular Literature I (3)

-CFLS 326, Survey of Peninsular Literature II (3)

-CFLS 327, Survey of Latin American Literature I (3)

-CFLS 328, Survey of Latin American Literature II (3)

-CFLS 351, Composition and Translation I (3)

-CFLS 391, Advanced Spanish Grammar and Composition I (3)

-CFLS 392, Advanced Spanish Grammar and Composition II (3)

-CFLS 415, Survey of Peninsular Civilization (3)

-CFLS 416, Survey of Latin American Civilization (3)

-CFLS 419, Spanish Linguistics (3)

-CFLS 447, Afro-Hispanic Literature I (3)

-or CFLS 448, Afro-Hispanic Literature II (3)

-CFLS 480, Senior Conference in Spanish (3)

-Electives in Spanish: 15 - 27 Credits
+CFLS 304 Spanish Conversation (3) CFLS 307 Business Spanish I (3) CFLS 315 Latin American Civilization (3) CFLS 327 Survey of Latin American Literature I (3) CFLS 351 Composition and Translation (3) CFLS 391 Advanced Grammar and Composition I (3) CFLS 415 Survey of Peninsular Civilization (3) CFLS 419 Spanish Linguistics (3) CFLS 422 Romanticism (3) CFLS 461 Explicacion de Textos (3) CFLS 480 Senior Conference in Spanish (3) CFLS 484 Travel-Study Seminar (3)

+Spanish Electives: 9-27 Credits